SteffenHebestreit/webcrawl-mcp/MCP_API.md

 ### 3.2 mcp.tool.use

 Invoke a registered tool by name.
+The server provides two main crawling tools:

+#### 3.2.1 crawl Tool

+Basic web crawling tool that extracts text content and tables.

 **Request**:
 ```json